-- 2. Select one Desired Result and set of Indicators, Measures and Examples for further investigation. - 3.
-Think about the meaning of the Desired Result Indicator and Measure.
-Give examples of how these skills and behaviors could be observed during normal, routine daily activities. - 4.
-Answer the following questions for each Indicator and set of Measures. - Where in the classroom/home could this skill or behavior be observed? - During what activities could this skill or behavior be observed?

-- What observed skill, behavior or documentation would provide evidence? - Would a single observation or document sample be sufficient to rate each measure?
-How many types of observations would support rating? - What potential interpretations or value biases may interfere with an objective observation? - 6.
-Use the information above to complete an observation of a child or group of children.
+- 10. Have the group answer the following questions for each Indicator and set of Measures. - Where in the classroom/home could this skill or behavior be observed? - During what activities could this skill or behavior be observed? - What observed skill, behavior or documentation would provide evidence? - Would a single observation or document sample be sufficient to rate each measure? - What potential interpretations or value biases may interfere with an objective observation? - 6.
+Assign individuals to use the shared information to complete an observation of the selected Desired Result, Theme, Indicator and Measures.
+Tell staff to bring their observation records and documentation to the next training session.

-Learning to link observed behaviors, skills and work samples to developmental domains and profile indicators and measures take familiarity with the instruments, as well as practice and experience.
+• Learning to link observed behaviors, skills and work samples to developmental domains and profile indicators and measures take familiarity with the instruments as well as practice and experience.

 - Establish a clear idea of what each DRDP indicator and measure mean. - Review the examples provided with each measure.
-In addition, generate a list of activities or learning centers in your program where you could plan to observe for the measure's skill or behavior. - Collect journal entries, observations and work samples that provide authentic evidence of children's knowledge, skills, and behaviors.
+In addition, generate a list of activities or learning centers in your own program where you could plan to observe for the measure's skill or behavior. - Collect journal entries, observations and work samples that provide authentic evidence of children's knowledge, skills, and behaviors.
 Examine each item to ensure that it provides additional information on how children are developing. - Recognize that multiple observations and documentation (work samples, photos, etc.) gathered over time will create a valid snapshot of children's development.